bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Kubernetes"

-	!!! warning "FPM is not supported for Kubernetes" Kubernetes integration allows configuration through [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and the BunkerWeb controller only supports HTTP applications at the moment.
+	!!! warning "PHP is not supported for Kubernetes" Kubernetes integration allows configuration through [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and the BunkerWeb controller only supports HTTP applications at the moment.

 === "Linux"